bucketeer-io/bucketeer-docs/docs/sdk/client-side/flutter/index.md

       /// The code to run if the feature is off
   }
 } else {
-   /// The code to run if the feature is off
-}
+   /// Handle the error when there is no cache or the cache is not updated }
 ```